RI-SE/smirk/docs/System Architecture Description.md

 The development view illustrates SMIRK from the perspective of the developers.
 A focus area in the SMIRK development project is to enable a high level of pipeline automation.
 The training data for the ML-based perception detection is generated using ESI Pro-SiVIC.
 TBD: Kasper to describe the design choices from the developers persepctive and the pipeline.

 ## 3.4 Physical View
 The physical view presents the system from a system engineer's point of view.
-As SMIRK is designed to be deployed in a simulated environment, i.e., ESI Pro-SiVIC, the phyical view is simplistic.
+As SMIRK is designed to be deployed in a simulated environment, i.e., ESI Pro-SiVIC, the physical view is simplistic.
 TBD: Kasper to describe how SMIRK is integrated in ESI Pro-SiVIC.

 ## 3.5 Scenarios
 Scenarios demonstrate the architecture through a small set of use cases.
 The figures below depict six standard PAEB scenarios.
 In the figures, *v* shows the speed of the car and the pedestrian, respectively.
-If the constant motion vectors would results in a collision, SMIRK shall commence PAEB when the TTC is less than 4 seconds.
+If the constant motion vectors would result in a collision, SMIRK shall commence PAEB when the TTC is less than 4 seconds.

 Scenario 1 - Pedestrian crossing the road from the right.